 Cassini, without a doubt, was an incredible project to work for – every moment on that project felt historic.
 I got to experience a litany of historic moments, and I loved talking with veterans of the project about their connection to the spacecraft and science.
 It was a moment in my career I will never forget.

 What are some fun facts about yourself?

-I am a musician, and have won a few international piano awards on the amateur circuit for classical piano.
+I am a musician, and I have won a few international piano awards on the amateur circuit for classical piano.
 I also love singing and clarinet.
 I find there is a distinct connection between music and mathematics, and I love relating the two every chance I get.

 What is your favorite space image and why?

 My favorite image will always be the "Pale Blue Dot" taken by the Voyager 1 spacecraft 4 billion miles away from Earth.
 It is immediately humbling, and subtly illustrates our minuscule home in contrast to the vast space that surrounds us.
-I am particularly fond of Carl Sagan's quote on the picture.
+I am particularly fond of Carl Sagan's quote about the picture.